Beyond Buildings: The Importance of Thoughtful Garden Design

 Some projects are about finding a new order and helping to make sense of the spaces left over between buildings.
 We work to develop a new narrative for how people arrive at the house and what the first impressions are of a site.
 We set up new routes to explore around the property on your way to discover moments for reflection, for rest or for play, and can help to build a richer sense of journey when moving between areas.

 Some projects require new structures to allow for home working or a new hobby, or for shelter to retreat into the shade.
 These are welcome opportunities for more playful and inventive side projects, all inherently integral to the garden experience and embedded in the landscape.
 In these situations we enjoy playing with themes centred around reclaimed ruinous structures, water play, and planting that eventually seeks to envelop the object.
 We like to use materials that will weather gracefully in time and reflect both the seasonal qualities of a garden as well as the inevitable passing of time and the richness this brings to life.
+If you are interested to read more around our passion for materials and working with them in architecture, you should click here to read our accompanying article on materials and finishes.

 Bespoke designed summer house & studio for a garden in Bath, Somerset.
 Clad using hit-and-miss timber battens and an internally expressed structural frame.

 Some projects focus entirely around placing new structures within emerging or established landscapes, where their purpose for being there is to serve the people who care for and visit these locations.
 These projects are about making more readily accessible landscapes for all, whilst providing opportunities for expressive and well crafted buildings that speak to our own affinity with working with natural materials and respecting more traditional ways of living and building outside.
-The below image is taken form our Co-forest project were we are working to support a volunteer based initiate to plant new wooded areas across the south-west of England, with the need for sensitively crafted shelters to store materials and tools, and new bridges to connect between neighbouring sites.
+The below image is taken from our Co-forest project where we are working to support a volunteer based initiate to plant new wooded areas across the south-west of England, with the need for sensitively crafted shelters to store materials and tools, and new bridges to connect between neighbouring sites.

 Design of a new pedestrian bridge linking between two new woodland sites being planted as part of the Co-forest initiative, just north of Bristol.
 The Bridge finds its gap in the hedgerow and spans across the stream with its curved oak walkway.

-Materials and Detailing
+The Important of Materials and Detailing in Garden Design

 Whilst the early stages are fundamental for developing a strong guiding concept for a design (to establish function and embed deeper meaning) the later work seeks to define greater depth of character and soul, through the specific material qualities and well crafted pairings.
 Much like with our building projects and architecture, we enjoy using natural materials that weather and age gracefully, offering a changing quality to the garden spaces and developing a stronger sense of identity as they age with our buildings.
 Certain timbers like oak, Larch and Cedar have natural silvering qualities that mature in time while being resilient in use, and raw mild steel undergoes a fascinating phase of change as it oxidises, generating multiple new personalities before finally settling on its inevitable deep brown coat.

 Planting is arguably one of the most valuable materials we have to play with when working with the space around our buildings, and (at a risk of mixing metaphors) also a tool we use to embed our buildings in a site, to add dynamic seasonal character and add flexibility as something that our clients can take the reins on to explore new themes and colours each season.
 Sometimes it is as simple case of locating a colourful south facing border to soften the edges of a patio space as the backdrop to family life, or to provide a flourishing scented garden to brush past on the way to the kitchen door.
 Not all planting has to be so conventional of course, and so even with projects without access to soil we have found ways to place a client’s favourite plant into a scheme, for example using this as inspiration for architectural details and pattern making in the design of furniture, ironmongery or to embellish structural elements of the building itself.
+Our garden structure project in Bath was one such opportunity to embed planting themes into the very fabric of the structure, as can be viewed here.

 Whilst it is often considered that architects only work on designing the outside of a building, here at Studio Four Point Ten we will continue to challenge this convention with our more holistic approach and passion for design.
 Our ethos not only majors in the interior design of our spaces, but extends to thinking far outside of the box, with the thoughtful shaping of the garden and landscape areas that surround our structures, and that with a little encouragement can even be made to weave their way through into the very fabric of our buildings.